 Never touch, or allow any object to come into contact with, the rotating propeller and do not crouch over the engine when it is running.

 Spinner

-Since the 55AX is intended to be started with an electric starter, the addition of a spinner assembly for ble.
-Use a centering the starter sleeve is desirable.
+Since the 65AX is intended to be started with an electric starter, the addition of a spinner assembly for centering the starter sleeve is desirable.
 Use a heavy-duty, well balanced spinner either of metal or plastic.

 FUEL